 - Look around at similar models of vehicles for better deals

-- Rent the vehicle for a short period of time to see if you like vehicle
+- Consider renting the vehicle for a short period of time to see if you like the vehicle

 - In order to purchase a vehicle you'll need to make sure you have proof of insurance, a driver's license, and a buyer's order from the dealer